DomoticASW/.github/profile/04-DevOps.md

 The Dockerfile is based on the [template suggested](https://gleam.run/deployment/linux-server/) by the Gleam documentation.

-[This](https://github.com/DomoticASW/boolean-sensor/blob/main/.github/workflows/publish-docker-image.yaml) is the action used to build and publish the image the main changes to the one mentioned above are:
+[This](https://github.com/DomoticASW/boolean-sensor/blob/main/.github/workflows/publish-docker-image.yaml) is the action used to build and publish the image.
+The main changes to the one mentioned above are:

 - It runs once a release is published
 - It also adds a specific version tag to the image